 What should you expect going into the second installment of this series?

 I genuinely enjoyed The Valiant, which was the first book in this series.
 From its arena fights to its strong theme of sisterhood, it intrigued me from the moment I read the first sentence.
-I was hooked til the very end, and finished The Valiant with a whirlwind of emotions.
+The Valiant had me hooked til the very end.
+I finished The Valiant with a whirlwind of emotions.
 They all combined to form one very coherent thought: I had to get my hands on the next installment.

 I just had to.